How to Decorate a Christmas Tree in Blue and Silver

 This step not only adds color but also provides a sense of movement and flow to your tree.

-Use wider wired ribbons to fill in any empty spaces you may have in your tree.
-Wider ribbon also takes up more space and will require fewer ornaments to fill your Christmas tree.
-Wired ribbon allows more control to how the ribbon moves.
+Wider ribbons can fill in any empty spaces you may have in your tree which will require fewer ornaments to fill your Christmas tree.

 If your Christmas tree is against a wall, you might choose to not decorate the back.

-Designer Tip: Choose ribbons with varying widths, colors, patterns, and textures to add dimension.
+Designer Tip: Choose ribbons with varying colors, patterns, and textures to add dimension.

 Now comes the fun part – hanging the ornaments!